Nationals vs. Braves Player Props Betting Odds

 Thomas Stats

-- Thomas has 12 doubles, a triple, nine home runs, 17 walks and 28 RBI (66 total hits).
-He's also swiped five bases.
+- Thomas has 67 hits with 12 doubles, a triple, nine home runs and 17 walks.
+He has driven in 28 runs with six stolen bases.

-- Thomas has recorded at least one hit in three straight games.
-During his last five outings he is batting .250 with a double, a home run, a walk and two RBI.
+- Thomas hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .250 with a double, a home run and an RBI.

 Thomas Recent Games